 • Swati Dhingra, Professor at the London School of Economics and external member of the Bank of England's Monetary Policy Committee

-• Julie Rosenberg, Chief Economist, World Resources Institute
+• Julie Rozenberg, Chief Economist, World Resources Institute

 • Nick Robins, Senior Director, Finance and Private Sector, World Resources Institute (moderator)